 Before a matter may be certified ready for trial (see below) the parties must attempt to resolve the matter through "Alternative Dispute Resolution."
 Alternative Dispute Resolution usually consists of "mediation," a process by which neutral third party attempts to find middle ground between the two or more parties to the law suit.
 Please see the Alternative Dispute Resolution tab of this website for additional details as all forms of Alternative Dispute Resolution.

 Following the Pretrial Conference, you and your attorney will meet to create the final list of witnesses, compile all necessary trial documents, and draft trial questions for friendly and hostile witnesses.
-At Spencer, Philpot & Collier, LLC, in order to accommodate our client's busy schedules this trial preparation can takes place on a weekend or after regular business hours to allow you and your attorney the uninterrupted time necessary to compile this information.
+At Spencer, Philpot & Jensen, LLC, in order to accommodate our client's busy schedules this trial preparation can takes place on a weekend or after regular business hours to allow you and your attorney the uninterrupted time necessary to compile this information.
 A good rule of thumb is two hours of trial preparation time for each hour of trial time.
 In other words, if trial is set to last one day, trial preparation will usually take two days.
 This is the time to have a frank discussion with your attorney about your concerns as they relate to both witness testimony and documents the other side may attempt to introduce at trial.